MishraShardendu22/MishraShardendu/postman.md

    - Create resources using POST endpoints
    - Retrieve them using GET endpoints
    - Update them using PUT endpoints
-   - Delete projects using DELETE endpoint
+   - Delete projects and certifications using DELETE endpoints

 ---